 From our 0-5 e-mail group comes a list of 45 non-food related activities and ideas for the holidays.

-- 1. Participate in or host a Turkey Trot

-- 2. Christmas Lights Appreciation Walk
+- 1. Participate in or host a Turkey - 2.
+Christmas Lights Appreciation Walk dance to

-3. Design luminarias to decorate your walkway 4.
-Go on a hike - 5.
-Pull out or make CDs of Christmas songs to sing and dance to - 6.
-Put on a "Family Dance" with a special family music album - 7.
-Put together puzzles - 8.
-Take gifts to neighbors - 9.
-Sing carols at elderly homes - 10.
+- 3. Design luminarias to decorate your walkway - 4.
+Go on a hike

+- 6. Put on a "Family Dance" with a special family music album - Put together puzzles - Take gifts to neighbors - Sing carols at elderly homes - 10.
 Make a family scrapbook of memories from past holidays/ family events - 11.
 Create scrapbook pages for photos you will take during the holidays - 12.
 Play a pick-up game of softball, waffle ball, hockey, kickball--you get the point! - 13.
 Play board games (You can even have a tournament if you like competition!)

-15. Host an ornament-making party 16.
-Go caroling!
+15. Host an ornament-making party

+16. Go caroling!

+Make homemade

-- 17. Make homemade holiday cards - 18.
-Collect leaves to make leafrubbing cards - 19.
+- 18. Collect leaves to make leafrubbing cards - 19.
 Watch holiday movies - 20.
 Share your favorite Christmas memories - 21.
 Read Christmas books such as "T'was the Night Before Christmas" - 22.
 Create a Family Tree make a holiday tree with homemade ornaments using family pictures - 23.
 Go for a hike to try to find wild turkeys - 24.
 Scavenger hunts foraging for greens and such for decorations. - 25.
-Write your own Christmas story; make a book.

-- 26. Fill a count-down calendar with good thoughts for the day.
+Write your own Christmas story; make a book. - Fill a count-down calendar with good thoughts for the day.
 Every day open a good thought.
 A good opportunity for positive reinforcement for good behaviors - 27.
 Make puzzles out of old Christmas cards, Christmas pictures, etc. (Put velcro on the back for extra OT work pulling and putting them together) - 28.
-Create pine cone gifts by rolling them in lard or sunflower butter and birdseed; wrap and give as gifts. - 29.
-Every year the children each choose a new Christmas book... and when our tree is set up, we take the box of Christmas books out and pile them around the base of the Christmas tree.
+Create pine cone gifts by rolling them in lard or sunflower butter and birdseed; wrap and give as gifts.

+- 29. Every year the children each choose a new Christmas book... and when our tree is set up, we take the box of Christmas books out and pile them around the base of the Christmas tree.
 The children are thrilled by the 'newness' of reading material and gravitate to the books often. - 30.
 We go to the fabric store each year and sew new Christmas pajamas and matching stockings.
 (We donate the ones from the previous year to the Salvation Army). - 31.
 Skating rink in the back yard (turn on the hose when it is cold enough to freeze) - 32.
 Tobogganing - 33.
 Walks all bundled up, in the evenings after dinner, whenever there is snow falling. - 34.
 Go to the neighborhood rink for a make-shift hockey game. - 35.
 Build a snow family - 36.
 In the snow banks created from the snowplows, we love to dig a snow fort. - 37.
 Snow ball battle with the neighbors (their fort is always right across the street from ours) - 38.
-Make homemade Christmas wreaths

-39. Take small gifts, stockings etc., to a local children's hospital
+Make homemade Christmas wreaths - Take small gifts, stockings etc., to a local children's hospital